About the Madrid Summer Law Institute

 The Madrid Summer Law Institute offers an introduction to European Union law and international law subjects related to the United States and Europe, with a focus on Spain.

 There are a limited number of spaces in the program.
 Classes may fill up.
 Early applicants will receive priority in enrollment.

-Students from all over the world are recruited for the Madrid Summer Law Institute.
+Students are widely recruited for the Madrid Summer Law Institute.
 While most of the available spaces are reserved for law students, a small number of graduate students in other related disciplines and practicing lawyers may also be accepted into the program.
 All students must have a strong command of the English language to participate in the program.